 Turmeric health benefits go all the way back to ancient India.
 Turmeric is a yellow, culinary spice widely used in Southeast Asia.
-Recent research reveals why this herb is such a powerful healer due to its anti-inflammatory and anti-oxidant properties.
-The medical ingredients present create many turmeric health benefits.
+Recent research reveals why this herb is such a powerful healer due to its turmeric anti-inflammatory and anti-oxidant properties.
+The medical ingredients present create many Turmeric Health Benefits.

 Turmeric and Cancer

-Studies have been conducted on the turmeric and cancer connection.
-They reveal turmeric can induce a process that triggers the self-destruction of cancerous and damaged cells.
-Turmeric is effective in treating cancer as it increases liver function.
+Studies have been conducted on the turmeric cancer connection.
+They reveal that turmeric can induce a process that triggers the self-destruction of cancerous and damaged body cells.
+Turmeric is effective in treating cancer since it increases liver function.
 The liver helps to eliminate toxic substances from your body.
-Given its antibacterial properties, a turmeric benefit is treating many types of cancer, most noticeably:
+Given its antibacterial properties, turmeric is beneficial in treating many types of cancer, most noticeably:

 • Breast Cancer